Revinray/Timetabling/README.md

-# Timetable Visualizer
+# Timetable Visualizer with Friends

-This project allows you to visualize timetables from NUSMods URLs.
+This project allows you to visualize timetables from NUSMods URLs (optionally with friends).
 Follow the instructions below to use the `main.py` script.

 ## Prerequisites